AshKyd/workiq/README.md

 This library provides a `WorkerClient` for use inside a web worker, and `WorkerHost` for managing many web workers.
 Jobs are added to the queue and sent to the next available worker.

-This library is in early development and doesn't yet implement things like cancelling jobs and transferrable data.
+This library is in early development and doesn't yet implement everything yet.
 However it is a good layer for simple worker communication.

 ## Usage